Skip to content

 Code language: JavaScript (javascript)

-With our Upload endpoint, we can now pass this right along using a POST request, which will tell Cloudinary we want to upload that image, and get a URL and it’s details in response.
+With our Upload endpoint, we can now pass this right along using a POST request, which will tell Cloudinary that we want to upload that image and get a URL and its details in response.

-To do this, we have a Submit button hooked up to the handleOnSubmit function where inside, we’re going to perform our upload.
+To do this, we have a Submit button hooked up to the handleOnSubmit function where we’ll perform our upload.

 Update the handleOnSubmit function to: